Steely Dan: The Royal Scam and Aja (1976–1978)

 Featuring Michael McDonald's backing vocals, "Peg" (No. 11) was the album's first single, followed by "Josie" (No. 26) and "Deacon Blues" (No. 19).
 Aja solidified Becker's and Fagen's reputations as songwriters and studio perfectionists.
-It features such jazz and fusion luminaries as guitarists Larry Carlton and Lee Ritenour; bassist Chuck Rainey; saxophonists Wayne Shorter, Pete Christlieb, and Tom Scott; drummers Steve Gadd, Rick Marotta and Bernard Purdie; pianist Joe Sample and ex-Miles Davis pianist/vibraphonist Victor Feldman and Grammy award-winning producer/arranger Michael Omartian (piano).
+It features such jazz and fusion luminaries as guitarists Larry Carlton and Lee Ritenour; bassist Chuck Rainey; saxophonists Wayne Shorter, Pete Christlieb, and Tom Scott; drummers Steve Gadd, Rick Marotta and Bernard Purdie; keyboardist Joe Sample and ex-Miles Davis pianist/vibraphonist Victor Feldman and Grammy award-winning producer/arranger Michael Omartian (piano).

 Planning to tour in support of Aja, Steely Dan assembled a live band.
 Rehearsal ended and the tour was canceled when backing musicians began comparing pay.
 The album's history was documented in an episode of the TV and DVD series Classic Albums.

 After Aja's success, Becker and Fagen were asked to write the title track for the movie FM.
 The movie was a box-office disaster, but the song was a hit, earning Steely Dan another engineering Grammy award.
-It was a minor hit in the UK and barely missed the Top 20 in the U.S.A.
+It was a minor hit in the UK and barely missed the Top 20 in the US.